How to Build a Future-Proof Hiring Strategy Using Data-Driven Insights

 HR Analytics Tools

-Tools like Workday and SAP SuccessFactors allow HR teams to track workforce metrics, forecast labor needs, and evaluate hiring effectiveness over time.
+HR analytics platforms enable teams to monitor workforce metrics, forecast labor demand, and evaluate hiring performance over time.

 External Market Data